Our 2024/25 Season Choreographers & Collaborators

 Lesley Telford | Choreographer, An Instant

 Lesley Telford is based in Vancouver, Canada as choreographer and director of Inverso Productions.
 Her work has been described as having “a profound way of tapping into very deep recesses of our emotional and intellectual landscapes”.
 She combines impulse-based physicality with sensitivity to the minute relationships between performers and their environment.
-Her work is influenced by her decade long tenure at Netherlands Dans Theater I, where she initiated her choreographic career.
+Her work is influenced by her decade-long tenure at Netherlands Dans Theater I, where she initiated her choreographic career.
 Lesley also has a Master of Arts in Cultural Production from the University of Salzburg and the Mozarteum.

 Lesley finished her studies in Montreal at L'École Supérieur de Danse du Québec before joining Les Grands Ballets Canadiens.
 She went on to dance with Nacho Duato´s Compañia Nacional de Danza in Madrid, Spain.
 Most recently she danced with Netherlands Dans Theater I where she worked with choreographers such as Jiří Kylián, Paul Lightfoot and Sol Leon, William Forsythe, Ohad Naharin, Johan Inger, Crystal Pite and others and performed in major theatres worldwide.
 She has set and staged the work of Jiří Kylián as well as Lightfoot/Leon.